BACKGROUND AND PURPOSE

 (c) One of the seated Board members will be elected by the association membership to serve as Vice-President.

-(d) Members eligible for election to the Board of Directors must have completed, prior to taking office, a full term as either a Chair reporting through the Division structure of the Association or in an equivalent position prior to October 2, 2002, as determined by the Board of Directors.
+(d) Members eligible for election to the Board of Directors must have completed, prior to taking office, a full term as a chair, either elected or appointed by the president, reporting through the Division structure of the Association, as determined by the Board of Directors.

 (a) The Board of Directors can adopt, by two-thirds vote of the entire board, supplemental governance documents, that more clearly define the units’ and individuals’ roles, scope of work, and responsibilities within the organization’s shared governance structure.
 Such supplemental governance documents cannot supplant or contradict these by-laws.